keatchong/GettingDataAndCleaningData/README.md

 # Objective

-Purpose of run_analysis.R is to process raw data from various files as shown in **Input** and produce an output file via the below sub-steps:
+Purpose of run_analysis.R is to process raw data from various files as shown in **Input** and produce a new independent data frame via the below sub-steps:
 + Merge the given training and the test data sets into a single dataset for later processing.
 + Extract only the measurements on the mean and standard deviation for each measurement.
 + Replace the activities code in the data set to use descriptive activity names
 + Relabel the data set with descriptive variable names.
 + Create a second, independent tidy data set to show the average value of each variable for each activity and each subject.
-+ Output second dataset to file

 # Input